Home Care Library

-Carpeting and rugs are a haven for dust mites, mold spores, and pet dander.
+Carpeting and rugs are a haven for dust mites, mould spores, and pet dander.
 Carpeting also absorbs fumes from household cleaning products, kitchen grease, insecticides, and cigarette smoke.
-This is why it is so important to routinely vacuum and clean your carpets and rugs using a beater-bar vacuum to deep clean your carpet fibers.
+This is why it is so important to routinely vacuum and clean your carpets and rugs using a beater-bar vacuum to deep clean your carpet fibres.

 When you vacuum, it is import to use a HEPA-style vacuum cleaner which will catch small particles, rather than dispersing them back into the air in your home (see types, costs, and reviews of HEPA filtration vacuum cleaners).
 Better yet, it’s best if you have a central vacuum system which sends the dust and other particles to a canister outside of your house.

 And if you have area rugs or bath floor mats, then these regularly should be professionally cleaned or laundered (see types, costs, and reviews of area rugs).
 This is one of the major advantages of area rugs . . . that they can be sent out to be professionally cleaned.

 In addition to routine vacuuming, keeping your carpets clean is also important in helping to reduce allergy suffering in your home.
 First, be sure to promptly clean up any spills or water tracked into your home, to help prevent mould growth.
 For many people, mould can be a major allergy trigger.
 Also, if your carpets or rugs begin to produce musty or other odors, you should have them thoroughly cleaned.

 Do not shampoo or use wet cleaning processes on your carpets or rugs, as these can encourage mould formation.
 You should have your carpets professionally cleaned, either by vapor steam cleaning (not hot water steam cleaning) or by dry cleaning, every six months.